 9. Overcalling small pocket pair pre-flops

-Calling high bets for a low-value pair such as those from 2/2 to 6/6 is not recommended.
-Once you have the poker basics down, it’s important to fairly measure your bets.
+Calling high bets for a low-value pair such as those from a pair of twos to a pair of sixes is not recommended.
+Once you have the basics down, it’s important to fairly measure your bets.
 You’ll learn quickly that overcalling an average hand will cost you.

 10. Not learning new strategies after your first success

 As we’ve touched on more than once in the points above, to become a better poker player, you shouldn’t stop expanding your knowledge when you start winning a few games.
 In the poker world, you have to keep up, because everyone else is just as passionate and determined to win as you are.

 The truth is that poker changes all the time, with players getting better daily, so you should always work on improving your Texas Hold’em hand strategies.
 One of the biggest mistakes that novices make is to think you’ve conquered the game after tasting your first success at the table.
 No siree!

 Now that you’ve learned all about what not to do as a beginner, it’s time to put the tips we’ve shared above into practice and perfect your Texas Hold’em poker online strategies at BetMGM!

 We have all the online casino games for you to play when you register online – including an array of real poker games.
 The fun never ends as we also host daily online poker tournaments, which should give you ample opportunities to practice.
 You’ll gain valuable exposure to a wide variety of playing styles by sitting around the table (even virtually,) with more experienced players.